sakritz/dungeons-and-beans/content/Sessions/Session 5 - Into the Woods.md

 ### Into the woods
 - We head into the woods, it is still very early and dark outside
-- We find some snatched twigs pointing us some directions (confirmed by a bird that [[Avaaros Wolfwalker|Avaaros]] talks to)
+- We find some snatched twigs pointing us some directions (confirmed by a bird that [[The Bean Bois/Avaaros|Avaaros]] talks to)
 - The woods are hard to navigate, due to very thick fog
 - Suddenly, [[Shadow]] appear and attack us, we kill one of them, the other disappears
 - As the fog then lifts we see a hut on a small clearing in the woods